-In February, 2003, after a two week vacation in Việt Nam I spent three days in Siem Reap in Kâmpuchéa (Cambodia) to visit the temples of Angkor Wat, Angkor Thom, and several others.
+In February 2003 I visited Southeast Asia for the first time.
+After a two week vacation in Việt Nam I spent three days in Siem Reap in Kâmpuchéa (Cambodia) to visit the temples of Angkor Wat, Angkor Thom, and several others.
 They are impressive to say the least.
-The Ankor Temple Complex is a UNESCO World Heritage Site.
+The Angkor is a UNESCO World Heritage Site.

 The first temple complex we visited was Angkor Thom.
 There you see many of the four-faced towers that are so well known.
 It is the largest of the temples in the area.
 It was built in the late 12th/early 13th century by Jayavarman VII.